rethc/Talent-Standard-Tasks/README.md

   * Visa status
   * Job seeking status

-- Talent Feed page using ajax calls to retrieve data from the relevant controllers
+- Developed a Talent feed page for employers to view Talents and shortlist potential candidates for hire.

 Production code on MVP Studio GitLab